severalnines/docs/user-guide/mysql/backup.rst

 ..
 Note:: You can check the backup status under *ClusterControl > Backup > Reports*.

-Backup Schedule
+Schedule Backup
 ```````````````

 Creates backup schedules of the database.
-You can choose to create a full or incremental backup using mysqldump or xtrabackup.
+You can choose to create a full or incremental backup using mysqldump (full backup only) or xtrabackup.

 * **Start Time**
 	- Backup start time.

-.. note:: The time is the local time on ClusterControl node.
+..
+Note:: The time is the local time on ClusterControl node.

 * **Backup Directory**
 	- Enter a backup directory or use default path provided by ClusterControl under *ClusterControl > Settings > Backup*.